Elroch/GCD-course-project/README.md

 # Data processing

-The script first loads all the measurments and collates them in a single file.
+The script "run_analysis.R" first loads all the measurments and collates them in a single file.
 Then it adds the target data - the activities, and the subject identifiers.

 With this data it calculates means and standard deviations of each of the 561